 When you dye your hair, you will always get the best results by using a high quality professional hair dye brand.
-We recommend brands like Loreal, Revlon and Garnier known to be excellent quality that give great results, we also suggest you use the best hair oil after doing color because it helps you to recover from side effects.
+We recommend brands like Loreal, Revlon, and Garnier, known to be of excellent quality that give great results, we also suggest you use the best hair oil after doing color because it helps you to recover from side effects.

 The shade of dye you have chosen needs to be mixed with a developer before it can be used.
 The developer not only works to lighten your hair, it drives the entire dye reaction and makes the dye permanent.
 For tone on tone dyes, you would use 10 vol peroxide to dye your hair with very little lightening.
 However, to dye black hair brown, you will need to use 30 vol developer in order to maximise the lightening effect.
 So the higher the developer number, the more lightning you will get.

 To apply the dye quickly and accurately, it is important to section your hair properly.
 The easiest method to do this is to divide your hair into four individual sections.
 You can do this by parting the hair down the middle from your forehead to the nape of your neck, then again from ear to ear, clipping the individual sections up as you do so.
 This leaves you with four quadrants to work on.
 Now that you have your hair sectioned in quadrants, begin applying the dye to your first quadrant from the back of your head, working around to the front

 Usually every hair dye has a different duration mentioned on the box.
 Mostly hair dye boxes say you need to keep them on for 40-45 minutes.
 But key is to follow the time duration given on the box properly.

 Try washing your hair with lukewarm water and without the use of any shampoo or conditioner.
 As your hair has already been treated with heavy dye chemicals, it is not ready for something strong.

 To Shop the entire Keune Dream Color Kit (Rs 1,170) range, Click HERE